This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 20. Fix Burnt Pans

 I use cream of tartar to clean my burnt pans.
-It acts as a scrubbing agent and shines metal like new.
+It acts as a scrubbing agent and makes the metal shine like new.

 Take a bowl to add 2 tablespoons of cream of tartar to one part of water and place it in the burnt pan and bring it to a boil.
 Let the water cool down and then scrub the pan.